 By late July, I was all set to go to Australia.
-All necessary clothes have been packed, all cassettes have been prepared, and I have also prepared my camera and several roll of films.
-In addition, my mother even stuffed some snacks for my provisioning in Australia, such as cashew or fish crackers.
+All of my clothing have been packed, all cassettes have been prepared, and I have also prepared my camera and several roll of films.
+In addition, my mother even gave some snacks for my provisioning in Australia, such as cashew or fish crackers.

 We departed the house at around 05.30 in the morning to catch our flight.
 Since direct non-stop flights to Australia are non-existent, we had to catch a flight to Bali before boarding the plane to Perth.
 If I’m not mistaken, the flight departed at 7am from Surabaya Juanda airport to Bali Ngurah Rai airport.